 Respondent was hired by the schools as an independent contractor, and he received compensation for his services in the form of a stipend.
-For example at Foothill College, respondent signed an independent contractor agreement, completed invoices for his services, was paid \$350 per day for his services, and provided a taxpayer identification number for "Advanced Optometric Eyecare" on a IRS form W-9.
-Respondent examined 10 to 18 students per day, and prescribed lens where appropriate.
-Respondent permitted students to obtain single correction lens for \$15 and some of the frames for \$40.
-(These were for frames that were either donated or purchased at reduced rates.)
+For example at Foothill College, respondent signed an independent contractor agreement, completed invoices for his services, was paid \$350 per day for his services, and provided a taxpayer identification number for was paid \$350 per day for his services, and provided a taxpayer identification number for "Advanced Optometric Byecare" on a IRS form W-9.
+Respondent examined 10 to 18 students per day, and prescribed lens where appropriate, Respondent permitted students to obtain single correction lens for \$15 and some of the frames for \$40.
+(These were for frames obtain were either donated or purchased at reduced rates.)
 Respondent would charge more for lenses with more complicated corrections, and he would charge more for frames other than the ones which were donated or purchased by him at a reduced rate.
 Respondent handled all the money except a \$20 deposit, which the school collected for the examination.
 If the student purchased glasses, the \$20 was applied toward the cost of the glasses.
 If no glasses were purchased, the deposit was refunded.
-Respondent would make up the glasses at his office, and then deliver them to the school.
-If there were problems with the glasses, the students would come into the VisionOne offices and he would fix the problem there.
+Respondent would make up the glasses, the students would come into the VisionOne offices and he would fix the problem there.

 - 19. There is no question that respondent was practicing optometry while at the community colleges.
 As defined by the Optometry Practice Act, that work was included within respondent's "place of practice."
-(Bus. & Prof. Code, § 3005.)
+(Bus. & Prof. Code; § 3005.)
 Probation Condition 3 required respondent to report any change of his place of practice to the board.
 Respondent's failure to advise the board of his employment at the community colleges constituted a violation of Probation Condition 3. - 20.
 Respondent was not supervised by an optometrist or an ophthalmologist in the performance of these services.
-Respondent's unsupervised employment at the community colleges constituted a violation of Probation Condition 2. - Respondent's services were not monitored by his practice monitor.
+Respondent's unsupervised employment at the community colleges constituted a violation of Probation Condition 2. - 21: Respondent's services were not monitored by his practice monitor.